Documented to be almost always right 99.8% of the time.

 Why wasn't anybody talking about Kasich as the viable, most viable general election candidate two weeks ago, two months ago?

-All of this last minute love for John Kasich, where has it been all of these past months?
+All of this last-minute love for John Kasich, where has it been all of these past months?

-Well, Rush, don't forget they were with Jeb, and then they went with Marco.
+Well, Rush, don't forget they were with Jeb and then they went with Marco.

-They didn't go with Kasich.
+I know they didn't go with Kasich.

 They had every opportunity to go with Kasich.

-So I'm on a move.
+So I'm on a vote.

 I'm about their fundraise for Cruz to stop Trump.